bigsmalloverall/ArduinoTasker/README.md

 //  CustomTaskPool.h

 #include <TasksPool.h>
+#include <Task.h>
+#include "LedBlinkTask.h"

 class CustomTaskPool : public ArduinoTasker::TasksPool
 {
 public:
-    Task *tasks(uint16_t id)
+    ArduinoTasker::Task *tasks(uint16_t id)
     {
         switch (id)
         {
             // Case index should be equal to task id case 0:
                 // Task id as first parameter
-            // LED_PIN is constant from global scope, can be any uint return new LedBlinkTask(0, LED_PIN);
+                // LED_PIN is constant from global scope, can be any uint return new LedBlinkTask(0, 13);

             default:
                 // If id is invalid return nullptr
                 // TaskManager function startTask() will return false
                 // meaning the task failed to start.
                 // It can also be a default task. return nullptr;
         }
     }